thejimmyg/express-mustache-overlays/README.md

 * `DEBUG` - Include `express-mustache-overlays` to get debug output from the `express-mustache-overlays` library itself and `express-mustache-overlays:server` for messages from the example server.
 * `SCRIPT_NAME` - Where the app that uses this is located.
 The public files will be served from `${SCRIPT_NAME}/public` by default
 * `PUBLIC_URL_PATH` - the full URL path to the public files directory
+* `SERVICE_WORKER_PATH` - the base URL path that the `sw.js` file should be served from.
+This is often different from `PUBLIC_URL_PATH` because you often want to serve your service worker from the root of the domain.
+Defaults to `''`.

 Some of these can all be overriden when you set up mustache.
 For example: